theerajedr/RandomNumber/README.md

 # RandomNumber
-This is project get api by retrofit2.0 + rxJava
+This project get api by retrofit2.0 + rxJava

+You can try predict number 1000 - 9999 with this application